Section 8 notices: a complete guide for landlords and tenants

 Starting possession proceedings

-Once the notice period expires, landlords can issue a possession claim in the County Court.
-Section 8 claims follow the standard possession procedure (not the accelerated route).
+Once the notice period expires, the landlord can issue a possession claim in the County Court.
+Section 8 claims follow the standard possession procedure.

 To begin a claim, the landlord must: